0pb/smalldevops/README.md

 ## **Requirements**

 - Linux.
+- Unittest and pytest only.
 - Python3 (only the module require it, you can still launch your own script in Python2.7 if you wish).
 - No server (flask, django etc) is required, the website is a simple html file (work offline and on any local computer without additional setup).

+---

+## **How to download the project**

+`pip install SmallDevops` install the SmallDevops package.
+You can also directly use this project by cloning it and then using `python -m SmallDevops`.

 ---